g2archie/UNet-MRI-Reconstruction/README.md

 ```
 pip install -r requirements.txt
 ```
-This should install all the dependencies required for training the model.
+The above command should install all the dependencies required for training the model.

 ### Docker installation
 If you want to use docker to serve your model or use my pre-trained model.
 Please install [Docker](https://docs.docker.com/install/), [Nvidia-Docker](https://github.com/NVIDIA/nvidia-docker)  and [Nvidia-container-runtime](https://github.com/NVIDIA/nvidia-container-runtime)  by following the installation instruction provided on your machine.